|WEST RIM TRAIL Top-Down from Lava Point|

 Seasons for Hiking:

 The best times of year to hike the West Rim Trail from Lava Point are spring through fall.
 At an elevation of roughly 7900 feet, Lava Point is roughly 3400 feet higher than the floor of the main canyon, so cooler temperatures can be enjoyed in the summer, but winters can see a lot of snow build-up on the high plateau.
 The Kolob Terrace Road is typically closed for winter (not plowed) half a mile before the Wildcat Canyon Trailhead, so Lava Point is only accessible by snow mobile or snowshoe.
-The descent into the main canyon can also be treacherous with snow drifts and ice formations covering the trail.
-The West Rim Trail typically clears up in May, but check conditons with the Backcountry Desk as things vary from year to year.
+The descent into the main canyon can also be treacherous with snow drifts and ice formations covering exposed sections the trail.
+The West Rim Trail typically clears up in April or May, but check conditons with the Wilderness Desk as things vary from year to year.

 I love the West Rim Trail!
 From the subtle beauty of the upper plateau to the amazing descent into the main canyon, this is still one of my favorite hikes with incredible views.
 I have done the top-down route as both a day hike and a two-day backpack, and I can recommend either way as a great experience!